rmscode/binary-garden/docs/hardware/voip-phones/fanvil.md

 ## Do not Disturb

-User may enable Do-Not-Disturb (DND) feature on the device to reject incoming calls (including call waiting).
+Users may enable Do-Not-Disturb (DND) feature on the device to reject incoming calls (including call waiting).
 DND mode is indicated by a red circle with a white horizontal line in the upper right oif the display.

 Via phone interface: